 The Boboli Gardens offer a little slice of nature in this renaissance city.
 You can also try the smaller, but just as lovely Bardini Gardens.

 The Boboli Gardens are located behind Palazzo Pitti and offer gorgeous landscaped gardens and fountains set against a backdrop of Tuscan hills.
 They’re especially lovely in springtime when all the flowers are in bloom.

 Santa Maria Novella is a church with a distinctive Florentine Renaissance façade that was designed by Leon Battista Alberti.
 Inside, there are beautiful frescoes by Ghirlandaio and Masaccio.
 Tip: Entry is free if you visit during mass (which is typically held in Italian).

 If you liked this, be sure to also visit San Miniato church for more beautiful frescoes and panoramic views of Florence.

 Palazzo Vecchio is one of the most recognizable buildings in Florence—it even served as a model for Disney’s Palazzo Medici!
 This Gothic palace houses many important artworks, including Michelangelo’s “David” replica and Leonardo da Vinci’s “The Annunciation”.
 Tip: For sweeping views of Florence, climb up to the second-floor terrace or walk up the stairwell to see Giambologna’s “Hercules and Cacus” sculpture up close.

 If you want a gorgeous view over the city of Florence, this is the spot.
-It’s a bit of a trek to get up here, but worth it for the stunning site you’ll see.
+It’s a bit of a trek to get up here, but worth it for the absolutely incredible site you’ll see.

 Piazza della Signoria